subha2414/ai-trend-analysis/README.md

 # 📊 AI Trend Analysis Agent (App Reviews)
 **Overview**

-This project implements an Agentic AI pipeline that analyzes app store reviews and generates a 30-day trend analysis report of user issues, requests, and feedback.
+This project implements an Agentic AI pipeline that analyzes Google Play Store app reviews and generates a trend analysis report of user issues, requests, and feedback over time.

-The system simulates a daily batch ingestion pipeline, extracts high-level topics from reviews, consolidates similar feedback, and produces a trend table that can be directly consumed by product and business teams.
+The system is designed to simulate daily batch ingestion starting from June 1, 2024, process reviews using modular AI agents, and produce a structured trend table (T to T-30) that can be directly used by product and business teams.

 # Problem Statement

-- Product teams often struggle to identify:
+- Product teams need a scalable way to understand:

-- What issues are increasing over time
+  - Which user issues are increasing over time

-- Which user complaints are recurring
+  - What feedback patterns are recurring

-- What new feedback trends are emerging
+  - What new issues or requests are emerging

-- This AI agent addresses the problem by:
+- This assignment requires building an AI agent that:

-- Processing daily app review batches
+  - Consumes daily app review batches

-- Extracting normalized topics from noisy text
+  - Extracts meaningful topics

-- Tracking topic frequency trends over time
+  - Tracks topic frequency trends across days

 # Key Features